 The National Institute for Occupational Safety and Health (NIOSH) recommends protective equipment for those expecting to be exposed to benzene at concentrations above 0.1 parts per million for 10 hours or 1 ppm for 15 minutes.
 Some Neutrogena products contained benzene amounts of more than 6 ppm, according to Valisure.

 While Valisure found benzene in both aerosol and lotion products, J&J’s voluntary recall is limited to spray products.
-A full list of the risky sunscreens can be found here.
+A full list of the risky benzene in sunscreen products can be found here.

 “When these kinds of safety failures occur, the American public deserves a swift and transparent accounting of what happened and what is being done to ensure it doesn’t happen again.
 J&J’s response falls far short of that.”